I lived in north central Iowa for many years and

 really annoying and have pop shut my door with a

+firm "go to sleep".
 One night I was in bed reading, the dog laying

 by my side as he usually did, I could